Stewart Copeland Tests The Police at Orchestral Scale

 Conductor Edwin Outwater.
 Photo: Steve Roby

-Copeland’s stage presence provided a counterweight to that restraint, with no apparent effect of his 73 years and long musical career.
-Between pieces, he moved easily between gestural anecdotes and entertaining explanations for the audience, recalling Bay Area memories and tracing the project’s origins—from home movies to a film score to an orchestral adaptation.
-His account of “deranging” the songs offered a working method: cut into the material, surface overlooked fragments, and rebuild from there.
-The result varied by piece.
-“Roxanne,” heavily reworked, emerged in altered form, while “Murder by Numbers” retained more of its original profile, with its harmonic quirks foregrounded.
+Copeland's stage presence provided a counterweight to that restraint, with no apparent effect of his 73 years and long musical career.
+Between pieces, he moved easily between gestural anecdotes and entertaining explanations for the audience, recalling Bay Area memories and tracing the project's origins—from home movies to a film score to an orchestral adaptation.
+His account of "deranging" the songs offered a working method: cut into the material, surface overlooked fragments, and rebuild from there.
+That generosity—opening the arrangements to an ensemble of young musicians and inviting them into the thinking—was genuinely admirable.

 The Dazzling Derangettes.
 Photo: Steve Roby

-The vocal trio, sometimes known as The Dazzling Derangettes—Amy Keys, Ashley Támar (Davis), and Carmel Helene—brought a different kind of continuity.
+The vocal trio, sometimes known as The Dazzling Derangettes—Christine Miller, Carmel Gaddis, Ashley Tamar—brought a different kind of continuity.
 Their phrasing and tonal control carried elements of the original recordings into the orchestral setting, at times restoring a sense of immediacy that the larger ensemble had diffused.
 In the latter portion of the program, Copeland ceded the drum chair to Tania Cosma, a Conservatory student, and took up conducting with a single drumstick.
 Cosma’s playing was direct and assured, grounding performances of “Every Breath You Take” and “The Bed’s Too Big Without You” with steady focus.

 Stewart Copeland and the SFCM Orchestra.
 Photo: Steve Roby